Joining the Plan

 Eligible Organizations

-Community and women’s groups, social economy enterprises, cultural non-profit organizations, and foundations can join the Plan and are defined as follows:
+Community and women’s groups, social economy enterprises, cultural non-profit organizations and foundations can join the plan and are defined as follows:

-- Organizations with a Canadian charter can also join the Plan.
+- Organizations with a Canadian charter can also join the plan.

 Benefits of the Plan

-By participating in the Plan:
+By participating in the plan:

-- You contribute to improving working conditions in the community sector, which facilitates staff recruitment and retention;
+- You contribute to improving working conditions in the community sector, which facilitates staff recruitment and retention

-- You choose a security-focused plan, as benefits are guaranteed, which is not the case for those from RRSPs and VRSPs;
+- You choose a security-focused plan, as benefits are guaranteed, which is not the case for those from RRSPs and VRSPs

 1.

-Joining the Plan is a decision that requires collective reflection.
+Joining the plan is a decision that requires collective reflection.

 2.